TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

 ====================

 Extensions are managed from the Extension Manager inside TYPO3 by "admin" users.
-The module is located at "Admin tools > Extensions" and offers a menu with options to see loaded extensions (those that are installed or activated), available extensions on the server and the possibility to import extensions from online resources, typically
+The module is located at "ADMIN TOOLS > Extensions" and offers a menu with options to see loaded extensions (those that are installed or activated), available extensions on the server and the possibility to import extensions from online resources, typically